RESEARCH STARTER

 Another gender discrimination issue concerns sexual harassment.
 In Meritor Savings Bank v.
 Vinson (1986), the Court ruled that sexual harassment did constitute sexual discrimination under Title VII.
 It decided further that a plaintiff could bring a Title VII action even if she does not suffer any physical or psychological damage (Harris v.
 Forklift Systems, 1993) or is unable to establish employer negligence (Burlington Industries v.
 Ellerth, 1998).

-The twenty-first century highlighted another gender discrimination issue: workplace discrimination again the LGBTQ community.
+The twenty-first century highlighted another gender discrimination issue: workplace discrimination against the LGBTQ community.
 In Bostock v.
 Clayton County, Georgia (2020), the Supreme Court ruled that the Civil Rights Act of 1964 protects employees who are gay, lesbian, and transgender from being discriminated against based on sexual orientation and gender identity.

 Bibliography